I couldn’t help myself on the title of this post, I hope you don’t hold that against me.

 The Total Gym FIT

-The Total Gym FIT is the newest model in their lineup.
-It is also one of the nicest versions, second only to their commercial grade gym the Total Gym GTS (which is significantly more expensive).
+The Total Gym FIT is one of the newer models in their lineup and it’s also one of the nicest versions, second only to their commercial grade Total Gym GTS (which is significantly more expensive).

 The biggest differences between the different available models boils down to a few key factors: